 To purchase a permit online, you will need your Net ID, password and vehicle information.
-Your permanent permit can be picked up in the Security Services Office on the next business day but you will be issued a temporary permit to print and put in your car at the time of the purchase and registration.
+Your permanent permit can be picked up in the Security Services Office on the next day.
 Go to http://parkingpermit.dal.ca/ and fill out your information.
 You can only purchase a permit if all outstanding tickets are paid.

 There are several different types of permits available – general, outdoor reserved and indoor reserved.
 Some guarantee reserved spots, while others do not guarantee a spot.